-To encourage housing choice along the housing affordability spectrum, the City has supported a number of housing policies, regulations, and partnerships to encourage the development of special needs housing and non-market housing.
-Burnaby's 2015 "Growth Management and Housing Policies in Burnaby" report describes the City's role as a facilitator in the delivery of housing initiatives, which would be supported by the Plan update, with the goal of partnering with provincial, federal and non-profit agencies for the delivery of non-market housing.
+To help provide for housing choice along the housing affordability spectrum, the city has supported a number of housing policies, regulations, and partnerships to encourage the development of special needs housing and non-market housing.
+Burnaby's 2015 "Growth Management and Housing Policies in Burnaby" report describes the city's role as a facilitator in the delivery of housing initiatives, which would be supported by the Plan update, with the goal of partnering with provincial, federal and non-profit agencies for the delivery of non-market housing.